kateray/boilershark/README.md

-# JS Boilerplate - for sharks!
+# Part 2 - A React App using Webpack for compilation

-Step 0: An Express App
+To run:
+`$ yarn start`